How Does Scoring Work In Quidditch?

 How many points do teams need to win a Quidditch match?

-Although the real life game of Quidditch may not be exactly the same as the original Harry Potter version, it makes sense.
-To score in Quidditch, teams are awarded 10 points for each goal and 30 points for catching the Golden Snitch.
-When the Golden Snitch is caught, the game is over and the team with the most points wins.
-US Quidditch even has its own rule book detailing all the specifics of the game.
+Although the real-life game of Quidditch may not be exactly the same as the original Harry Potter version, it does share many of the same strategies and gameplay.
+Instead of flying through the air on broomsticks, real-life Quidditch features players running around the field with broomsticks between their legs.
+Teams are awarded 10 points for each goal and 30 points for catching the Golden Snitch in real-life Quidditch.
+In the fictional version of Quidditch, scoring through a hoop is worth 10 points.
+However, catching the Golden Snitch is worth 150 points in the book version of the game.
+When the Golden Snitch is caught, the game is over, and the team with the most points wins.
+US Quidditch has its own rule book detailing all the specifics of the game.